DarioMazzanti/OneEuroFilterUnity/README.md

 The 1€ filter is described in the [CHI 2012 paper] by [Géry Casiez]: a precise and responsive algorithm for filtering noisy signals, particularly suited for interactive systems.
 A really nice [online version] by [Jonathan Aceituno] is available to try.

 ## Content and Installation
 A test project named *OneEuroFilterUnity* is available.
-You can open it and run the *TestScene* scene to see the filter in action.
+The project contains two scenes:

+- **TestScene0**: random noise is applied to the position (Vector3 type) of a cube floating along its vertical axis.
+- **TestScene1**: random noise is applied to the rotation (Quaternion type) of a rotating cube.

+The *OneEuroFilteringTest* objects existing in both scenes allows you to turn the 1€ filter on/off, to change its parameters and to set the amount of random noise applied to the cube on the left of the scene.
+You can see the result of the filtering applied to the cube on the right.
 The project was developed using Unity 5.3.4f1, but the utility itself is just a .cs file with no particular dependencies, so it should work for other Unity versions as well (previous and next, I guess).
 > If you want to use the filter in your own projects (that's the idea, right?!) just copy the [OneEuroFilter.cs] file to your own Assets folder.

 ## Usage